Abhijitrk97/Abhijitrk97/README.md

 1.run 'tables and references'
 2. run 'functionsseqindexview' contains everything apart from procedures and also contains prerequisite for procedures 3.run package.
-(In order to prepopulate table with data with sample data run file prepopulate and execute the procedure)
+4.'(In order to prepopulate table with data with sample data run file prepopulate and execute the procedure)'.
+5.At the end drop all tables file.